Design of the monodomain model by artificial neural networks: Parabolic maximal regularity

-The notion of mximal parabolic regularity has to be understood in the sense of~\cite[Definition~2.2]{Rehberg2}.
-Recall that this property is independent of the exponent $s$.
-As far as we know, existence of weak solutions for the nonlinear system~\eqref{sysmain} in the general context of parabolic maximal regularity has not yet been investigated.
-However, the semilinear equation of~\eqref{sysmain} has been treated in~\cite{Amann2004} in this functional framework.
+As far as we know, existence of weak solutions for the coupled system~\eqref{sysmain} in the general context of parabolic maximal regularity has not yet been investigated.
+However, the semilinear equation~\eqref{sysmain-1} has been treated in~\cite{Amann2004} in this functional framework.
 We refer to section~\ref{secthAmann} for more detailed comments.
 But the existing results do not apply {\it a priori} directly to the coupled system~\eqref{sysmain}, and so in this section we prove a local-in-time existence result, completed by sufficient conditions leading to global existence of solutions.
 The strategy for obtaining local-in-time existence is similar to~\cite{Amann2004}, namely the utilization of the Banach fixed-point theorem.